snowplow-archive/snowplow.github.com/_posts/2015-02-xx-snowplow-60-bee-hummingbird-released.md

 The Scala Stream Collector was previously limited to standard `GET` requests of the format historically sent by Snowplow trackers.
 From this release `POST` requests containing one or more events are now supported too.
 This makes the Scala Stream Collector more suitable for tracking events from mobile trackers, server-side trackers and indeed from [supported webhooks][introducing-webhooks].

+Two further improvements to the Scala Stream Collector are worth noting:

-Finally, the 1x1 transparent pixel with which the Scala Stream Collector responds to GET requests has been changed to improve compatibility with webmail providers such as Gmail.
+1. The 1x1 transparent pixel with which the Scala Stream Collector responds to GET requests has been changed to improve compatibility with webmail providers such as Gmail ([#1260] [issue-1260])
+2. Snowplow community member [James Duncan Davidson] [duncan] added a dedicated `/healthcheck` route to the collector, for easier inter-op with Elastic Load Balancer ([#1360] [issue-1360]).
+Thanks James!

 <h2><a name="self-describing-thrift">3.
 Self-describing Thrift</a></h2>